How my life changed when I married a pastor. In fact, everything changed when I married a pastor.

 When I married my husband (a senior pastor) my life changed drastically.
 I went from being an obscure member of a large church to the mate of a high-profile man of God.
 Welcome to the fishbowl.

 For one thing, it seems now; more people want to be my friend to gain access to my husband.
-I have experienced this quite often.
+I have experienced this “issue” quite often.

 After all those changes, I needed those people then more than ever.
 But, they were suddenly gone.
 I think it’s a “single” thing.
 Some single women don’t want to have married girlfriends and vice versa.

 “I knew you didn’t want me around once you got married“, said one of my old girlfriends several years ago.
-How wrong she was.